-I make All-day Vegetable Soup on the first cool day in the fall with the freshest vegetables from my garden or the farmer’s market if I’m out of something.
+I make All-day Vegetable Soup on the first cold day in the fall with the freshest vegetables from my garden or the farmer’s market if I’m out of something.
 A big pot of soup simmered all day tastes different from a small pot of soup cooked an hour or two.
-Think of our ancestors, not so long ago even, who cooked huge vats of soups made from what was on hand to feed large families, simmering over the fire all day so the flavors would blend but the vegetables keep their shapes with no mush, and it preserves well frozen or pressure canned too.

 It’s also a great day to make bread because it will rise beautifully with the steam and warmth from a big pot of soup.